ARM-software/astc-encoder/Docs/FileFormat.md

 Header
 ======

-The header is a fixed 16 byte structure, defined as storing only bytes to avoid any endianness issues or incur any padding overhead.
+The header is a fixed 16-byte structure, defined as storing only bytes to avoid any endianness issues or incur any padding overhead.

 ```